 Here's why: If the ignition coil is getting power (12 Volts) and is getting the Switching signal, it HAS TO SPARK, since it isn't, this tells you that it's fried.

 CASE 2: The test light DID NOT flash ON and OFF.
 This test result exonerates the ignition coil, since without this Switching signal, it won't spark.

-The most likely cause of this missing Switching signal is either a bad ignition control module (ICM) or a bad Profile Ignition Pickup (PIP) Sensor (which is Ford's fancy name for the Crank Sensor).
+The most likely cause of this missing Switching signal is either a bad ignition control module (ICM) or a bad Profile Ignition Pickup (PIP) sensor (which is Ford's fancy name for the crankshaft position sensor).
 I have written an article that will help you to test both of these at:

 1.)
 If your Ford vehicle has the ignition control module mounted on the distributor, go to: Ford Distributor Mounted Ignition Module & PIP Sensor Test (this article is found at easyautodiagnostics.com).